duncombe/centos-instance/AWS-instance.md

 	- `yum install git`   # already installed  (v.
 1.7.1, need > 1.7.11.
 Also see [the document for running on Oracle VirtualBox](personal-vbox-install.md).)
 	- `yum install vim`   # already installed (v.
 7.2)
 	- `yum install ntp`   # already installed but stopped.
 Now started by sysadmin, thanks!
 3. May need to have sysadmin enable access to `cron`, `at` and `batch`, which currently are not permitted to run.
-Not right now a huge issue, but you may need these when the time comes to test databases and servers.
+Not right now a huge issue, but they may be needed when the time comes to test databases and servers.
 4. See [http://docs.continuum.io/anaconda/install.html](http://docs.continuum.io/anaconda/install.html) for installation
 	of anaconda:
 	1. Get the anaconda install script